evilnose/PyRKViewer/README.md

 accept both a logical_pos and a device_pos as arguments.
 * ENHANCEMENT: Add support for multiple net IDs.
 Currently all net IDs are set to 0 by default.

+## Testing
+To run all tests, go to project root and run `python -m unittest`.
+To run a particular test, run e.g. `python -m unittest test.rkplugin.test_nodes`.

 ## Profiling
 `python -m cProfile -o rkviewer.stat main.py`